zhan0903/APL0/README.md

 # APL

-This is the source code for the paper "Adaptive Policy Learning for Offline-to-Online Reinforcement Learning".
+This is the source code for the paper "Adaptive Policy Learning for Offline-to-Online Reinforcement Learning"(AAAI2023).

 ## Environment
 Tested on pytorch1.4, mojuco210, python3.8